Part of:Uniting the enterprise with integrated UCaaS and CCaaS

 Because both platforms are cloud-based, cloud-related benefits include the following:

-Contact center agents would gain access to tools previously only used by internal business users, including the following:
+Contact center agents would gain access to tools previously used only by internal business users, including the following:

 Team collaboration tools to get support from experts outside of the contact center.